DrakeData/Bankruptcy_Prediction/README.md

 ## Assignment Overview
 - Assignment 4: Loads in the data set, preform Exploratory Data Analysis (EDA), clean up the data, and build models (SVM, Logistic Regression, and Naïve Bayes) to classify and predict corporate bankruptcy.
+- Assignment 5: This section picks up were Assignment 4 left off and looks at using Random Forest Classifier, Gradient Boosted Trees, and Extra Trees to try and predict company bankruptcy.
+We compare the models by looking at their ROC AUC Score, F1-Score, and Accuracy Score.

 ## Repository Information:
 Created by: Nicholas Drake